 Please note that mountain bikers may meet you at times on the way and that the trail sometimes leads over street crossings in town.
 Therefore, please follow the given signs, do not deviate from the path and pay attention to your surroundings.

 Please remember to wear sturdy shoes and appropriate clothing in case of inclement weather.

-Public transport: Both starting points of the route section are at a train station.
-Direct trains to Luxembourg City are available.
+Public transport: Both start and finish points are at train stations.
+Direct trains to Luxembourg City available.